Frequently Asked Questions

 What degree can I earn?

 The Freshwater Studies interdisciplinary degree (ASA or AAS) is intended for students who plan to further their studies at a four-year school as well as those who wish to enter the professional arena following graduation from NMC.
-Students have a choice of three general streams or emphasis areas: Economy and Society, Global Freshwater Policy and Sustainability, or Science and Technology.
+Students have a choice of four streams or emphasis areas: General, Economy and Society, Global Freshwater Policy and Sustainability, or Science and Technology.

 Model Schedules: Freshwater Studies